 Australian artist Michael Carpenter opens the album with a spot-on cover of Cliff Richard’s “We Don’t Talk Anymore” – one of my favorites of the era – and right off, you realize that these are forgotten gems.
 (This was one of only three top 10 hits in the US for Richard, who is considered a god in the UK).
 It’s followed by the Davenports, who totally reimagine Randy Vanwarmer’s syrupy ballad “Just When I Needed You Most.”
 It’s now a power pop song, and the group’s energy transforms the song into something beefy and respectable.

 Respectable.
 For some reason, we apologize for liking these “mellow gold” songs, as they have often been called.
 They’re sooo dated, bringing to mind Christopher Cross, unbuttoned shirts and shag carpet.
-Nothing we want to be proud about.
+Nothing we want to be proud of.
 But these songs had hooks, and each artist on this compilation has found them and exploited them to no end.

 David Myhr does a spot-on rendition of 10cc’s “The Things We Do For Love,” but he’s paid special attention to the harmonies, layering them even more.
 The Sonic Executive Sessions add their own harmonies to Stephen Bishop’s “On and On”; the result is a more lush, symphonic sound.
 Kelly Jones takes England Dan and John Ford Coley’s “I’d Really Love to See You Tonight” in a totally different direction, taking the hypersexual swingin’ 70s out of the song and making it a more tender, innocent, Nanci Griffith-like ballad.